feodork/rate-my-kulich/readme.md

 The app is built around two main databases: Users & Kulichi.
 Users are able to: post, edit, delete & rate kulichi.

+## Issues
+Implementation of AJAX

 ## Future Iterations
-- Able to update profile image
+- Implementation of profile image
 - Update to styling